thebigcx/maths/README.md

 # Maths
-A maths library built with OpenGL in mind.
+A header-only fast maths library built with OpenGL in mind.